 Cover picture: Samuel Unéus.
 The person in the picture is one of the trainees in Peab's first round of the women's trainee program The Construction Year, which is aimed at getting more women interested in the construction and civil engineering industry, thereby increasing gender equality in it.

-Photographers: Peter Phillips, Mette Ottosson, Cecilia Hedström, Jonas Westling, Magnus Grubb, Martin Källqvist, Johanna Myllymäki ports.
-We build and maintain roads, railroads, bridges, parks and much, much more.
+Photographers: Peter Phillips, Mette Ottosson, Cecilia Hedström, Jonas Westling, Magnus Grubb, Martin Källqvist, Johanna Myllymäki

 Peab is the Nordic community builder